The possible adelic indices for elliptic curves admitting a rational cyclic isogeny: Preliminaries

 \subsection{Modular Curves}

 In this subsection, we discuss some background material on modular curves.
 Methods for computing rational points will be discussed in Section \ref{s:rationalpoints}.

 Let $G$ be an open subgroup of $\GL_2(\widehat{\Z})$ that contains $-I$ and has full determinant, i.e., $\det(G)=\widehat{\Z}^{\times}$.
 Let $N$ denote the level of $G$.
-By working modulo $N$, we may regard $G$ as a subgroup of $\GL_2(\Z/N\Z)$.
-Associated to $G$ is a smooth, projective, and geometrically connected curve $X_G$ defined over $\Q$, called a \emph{modular curve}, which can be defined as the generic fiber of the coarse moduli space of the stack parameterizing elliptic curves with $G$-level structure.
-See \cite[Chapter 4, Section 3]{MR337993} for more details on this approach and further background.
+By working modulo $N$, we may regard $G$ as a subgroup of $\GL_2(\Z/N\Z)$ and obtain the associated modular curve $X_G$.
 We will use Zywina's code \cite{ZywinaModular} to compute models of modular curves.